 Before making the decision to suspend a student for more than ten (10) school days but less than 60 days, the Superintendent will provide the student and his or her parent/guardian:1) written notice of the offense the student is suspected to have committed, and 2) notice of the date, time, and location of the hearing.
 At the hearing, the student may present evidence and witnesses to show that the student did not commit the alleged offense or that suspension is not an appropriate consequence.
 The Superintendent will provide the student and his or her parent/guardian at least three (3) calendar days' notice before the hearing.
-The student and his or her parent/guardian at least three (3) calendar days' notice before the hearing.
-The student and his or her parent/guardian their cost by an attorney or another adult advocate at the hearing.
+The student and his or her parent/guardian may be represented at their cost by an attorney or another adult advocate at the hearing.
 The Superintendent will not suspend the student unless, following the hearing, he or she is convinced by a preponderance of the evidence that the student committed a violation of the student code of conduct and that suspension is the appropriate consequence.
 The Superintendent's decision is final.